-- IFRS 9 Financial Instruments: New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018. - IFRS 15 Revenue from Contracts with Customers: New standard establishes a comprehensive framework for the recognition, measurement and disclosure of revenue replacing IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18
+- IFRS 9 Financial Instruments: New standard that replaced IAS 39 for classification and measurement, effective for annual periods beginning on or after January 1, 2018.
+The Company is in the process of reviewing all applicable disclosure requirements to ensure compliance.
+The Company does not expect the adoption of this standard to have a significant impact on its consolidated financial statements.
+The impact will be limited to changes in disclosures. - IFRS 15 Revenue from Contracts with Customers: New standard establishes a comprehensive framework for the recognition, measurement and disclosure of revenue replacing IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15

-Transfers of Assets from Customers and SIC-31 Revenue - Barter Transactions Involving Advertising Services, effective for annual periods beginning on or after January 1, 2018.
+Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers and SIC-31 Revenue - Barter Transactions Involving Advertising Services, effective for annual periods beginning on or after January 1, 2018.
+The Company does not expect the adoption of this standard to have a significant impact on its consolidated financial statements as it does not presently earn revenues from sales of products involving multiple deliverables.

 • IFRS 16 Leases: New standard to establish principles for recognition, measurement, presentation, and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
+The Company is currently assessing the impact of adopting this standard.